aymaneelfahsi1/forecasting_RandomForest_LSTM_LSTM-AttentionHeads/README.md

 # Forecasting Notebook

+This repository contains a Jupyter Notebook that demonstrates iterative time series forecasting using three different models:
+- **Random Forest**,
+- **LSTM**, and
+- **LSTM with Attention**.

-This repository contains a Jupyter Notebook that demonstrates time series forecasting using multiple approaches, including Random Forest, LSTM with attention, and Transformer-based architectures.
-The notebook covers data preparation, feature engineering, model training, iterative forecasting, inversion of scaled predictions, and evaluation & visualization of both continuous and categorical forecasts.
+Each model is applied in an iterative forecasting setup where the most recent window of data is updated with each new forecast to predict future days.
+The notebook covers data preparation, feature engineering, model training, inversion (unscaling) of predictions, and evaluation & visualization of both continuous and categorical outputs.

 ## Table of Contents